Amesite Inc. (AMST) Shares Up Despite Recent Market Volatility

-Amesite Inc. (NASDAQ: AMST)’s stock price has increased by 19.00 compared to its previous closing price of 3.00.
-However, the company has seen a gain of 54.55% in its stock price over the last five trading days.
+Amesite Inc. (NASDAQ: AMST)’s stock price has gone rise by 47.58 in comparison to its previous close of 3.53, however, the company has experienced a 73.65% increase in its stock price over the last five trading days.

 Is It Worth Investing in Amesite Inc. (NASDAQ: AMST) Right Now?